 Dreamworld donations assist important conservation initiatives of the Save the Bilby Fund including the construction of a feral-proof, bilby fence in Currawinya National Park in South-West Queensland, the area used to release bilbies back into the wild as part of the Recovery Plan for the species.
 Click here to learn more.

-Dreamworld also takes the bilby conservation message on the road through a mobile education unit, Wildlife for Kids, reaching over 10,000 students every year.
+Dreamworld takes the bilby conservation message on the road through a mobile education unit, Wildlife for Kids, reaching over 10,000 students every year.

-The money generated from the AKF Foster Program is also used for wild koala research and conservation programs.
+The money generated from the AKF Foster Program is used for wild koala research and conservation programs.

 Dreamworld is involved in the management of captive wombats in several capacities; by its own collection and in collaboration with other zoological and research institutions.

-Our veterinary department is investigating urinary tract disease amongst Common Wombats to better understand the reproductive husbandry of the animal.
+Our veterinary department is investigating urinary tract disease amongst Common wombats to better understand the reproductive husbandry of the animal.

 Finally, we are collaborating with Tasmanian authorities and Trowunna Wildlife Park to radio track rehabilitated injured young wombats to determine the success of the rehabilitation work.
 This is a long term project.

-The Captive Insurance Program.
-The captive Insurance Program has been developed to co-ordinate the management of a population of Tasmanian Devils in ZAA institutions on mainland Australia, for the purpose of providing "insurance" against further catastrophic declines in the wild due to the emergence of Devil Facial Tumour Disease (DFTD).
+The Captive Insurance Program has been developed to co-ordinate the management of a population of Tasmanian devils in ZAA institutions on mainland Australia, for the purpose of providing "insurance" against further catastrophic declines in the wild due to the emergence of Devil Facial Tumour Disease (DFTD).